Holiday Travel & Pets: What to Prepare in Advance

 It would be wise to pack a carry-on for your pet too.
-Fill it with empty water bottles for hydration, small containers of their food, and any medication that they require so if your flight is delayed or one of your bags is lost, you at least have the basics to take care of your pet.
-You should also include a toy or two for them to play with or comfort them with a familiar smell.
+Fill it with empty water bottles for hydration, small containers of their food, and any medication they require so if your flight is delayed or one of your bags is lost, you at least have the basics to take care of your pet.
+You should also include a toy or two to play with or comfort them with a familiar smell.

 How to Drive with Pets

 Take some time to map out some pit stops during your drive too.
 Although you may go a few hours without a bathroom break, the same cannot be said for your companions.
-This stop can also double as a chance for them to stretch their legs too.
+This stop can also double as a chance for them to stretch their legs.
 It’s better to plot your spots ahead of time rather than ending up at a place where you don’t feel safe or are not pet-friendly.

 Consider how you’ll pack your vehicle too.
 You might feel like you need to pack everything, but editing what you bring will give your animal more room.
 Giving them a comfortable place to lay down or safely move around will reduce their stress and allow them to feel relaxed.